 • Environmental Fidelity: An inferred connection to particular environmental attributes like soil type or moisture levels.

 Deep Creek itself is situated between two Bioregions; the Victorian Volcanic Plains on the South-West side and the Central Victorian Uplands on the North-East side.
+The main EVC's around Deep Creek are:

 Pains Grassy Woodland (EVC 55), across basaltic flats, following along the Melbourne-Lancefield Rd.